hakai-no-kami/ROSCH/docs/README.analyzer.md

 ## 2. How to use

 Analyzer dipicts a graph and a scheduling result.
-Note that Analyzer refers to node_graph.yaml Please, change it.
+Note that Analyzer refers to $(TOPDIR)/analyzer_rosch.yaml Pleas, change it.

 Required ROS node information: